earth-metabolome-initiative/emi-monorepo/CONTRIB.md

 ## Setting up the Monorepo environment

-In the monorepo you will find
+In the monorepo you will find:

 ```bash
 pip install pre-commit